mericsson/mericsson-com/content/blog/2020-12-22-eoy-personal-finance-checklist.md

 3. Charitable contributions

 If these are above the standard deduction ($24,800 in 2020) then you are likely itemizing your deductions.
 Additional contributions to charity should help reduce taxable income.
 If you don't know where to donate right away I highly recommend a charitable fund like [Schwab Charitable](https://www.schwabcharitable.org/).
 Also, if possible, donate stock that has high capital gains as opposed to donating cash.
 This is a tax advantaged approach as the full market value counts as a charitable contribution (the cost basis does not matter in this case).
 No capital gains is applied.

+## [ ] Updating your 401k contributions

+If you your company offers matching contributions, consider the contribution percent carefully as it is possible over-fund early which limits the matching over the course of the year.